-\This course is offered every other year (offered 2025-2026, 2027-2028, 2029-2030, 2031-2032) Credit: 1.0 (2 trimesters) Grade Level: 9, 10, 11, 12
+This course is offered every other year (offered 2025-2026, 2027-2028, 2029-2030, 2031-2032)

 Prerequisites: Algebra (may be concurrently enrolled)

 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software and use of an engineering notebook to document their work.